-8. To gaze at your clock longingly as it counts down every delectable second, crank up the startTime amount in the Start function:
+8. To gaze at your clock longingly as it counts down every delectable second, crank up the startTime amount in the Awake function:

-'''

-startTime = 120.0;
+startTime = Time.time + 120.0;

-'''

 9. Save and test.

 Your beautiful new game clock whiles away the hours in your own chosen font at your own chosen size, formatted with a colon like any self-respecting game clock should be.